 The point is, Jon and Missy were totally dedicated to being there and answering questions.
 And the moderator on the webinar made sure that the most popular questions were asked.

 Because I took the live version of Lifebook Online, the videos I watched will be the pre-recorded calls that you will be given each week if you take Lifebook Online.

 Update May 2020: Now they have 3 pre-recorded calls for you to watch each week, which means over 3 hours worth of Q&As per category.
 That’s insane.
-They just keep adding the lastest live Q&A sessions into your Lifebook course so that you don’t miss out on anything.
+They just keep adding the latest live Q&A sessions into your Lifebook course so that you don’t miss out on anything.
 In short, there’s a ton of material to go through.
-Moreover, you do NOT need to watch the Lifebook Q&As in order to get the Lifebook refund.
-They are optional to watch, but I highly recommend you watch them because Jon and Missy Butcher have a lot of great advice in them.

-Note: I’ve noticed that twice a year Lifebook Online goes through a live version and if you join that live version you can participate in the live Q&As.
-The live versions of Lifebook are usually in January and July and you can join them even if you’ve taken Lifebook before.
+Note: Lifebook Online goes through a live version twice a year and if you join that live version you can participate in the live Q&As.
+The live versions of Lifebook start in January and July (sign up in late December and June to attend these).